 The card is issued by the Peoples Trust Company, a Peoples Group subsidiary that’s registered and operated in Canada.
 This might come as a surprise to some since debit or credit cards are usually issued by banks.
 However, the Peoples Trust Company is a reliable and well-known name in the country.

 The Peoples Trust Group specialises in offering financial products and services including prepaid cards, secure credit cards, long and short-term GICs, and mortgage products.
 It has been operating for years and has carved a niche.
-You can choose this Mastercard as it is legit and secure.
-Also, the card is used under a licence by Mastercard International.
+You can choose the Joker Mastercard or Visa as they are legit and secure.

 Types of Joker prepaid cards

 You can choose from two types of Joker Mastercard.
-Both are made for the same purpose and work in a similar fashion.
-Here is what you need to know about the two cards.
+They are made for the same purpose and work in a similar fashion.
+Here is what you need to know about these cards.

-As the name suggests, this is a physical card that one can load and carry with you.
-It’s a prepaid card issued under a licence from Mastercard and works at both online and offline merchants.
-This non-reloadable card can be used to quickly and securely pay your bills.
+As the name suggests, this is a physical card that you can carry with you.
+It’s a prepaid card that works at both online and offline merchants.
+This non-reloadable card can be used to quickly and securely pay your purchases.

-Since this is a physical card, you will be able to use it at stores that accept Mastercard.
+Since this is a physical card, you will be able to use it at stores that accept Mastercard or Visa (depending on the one you picked).
 The card looks just like a regular credit or debit card and contains a 16-digit unique card number that you will have to enter when using it online.
 Also, it contains an expiry date and a CVV2; that is the 3 digit code on the back of the card.
 This information is confidential and must not be shared with anyone else.

 Virtual Joker Prepaid MasterCard